 To search or view an interactive version of this map, click here.
 This map allows you to search for the current plan status for State, Local, Tribal, and Territorial governments.
 The interactive map refreshes daily and provides an additional source for more individual information.
 The static map above serves as the authoritative source for plan status information.

-As of September 28, 2018, 11 states have received FEMA approval of an enhanced state mitigation plan, making them eligible to receive increased funds under the Hazard Mitigation Grant Program following a disaster declaration.
+As of February 5, 2019, 12 states have received FEMA approval of an enhanced state mitigation plan, making them eligible to receive increased funds under the Hazard Mitigation Grant Program following a disaster declaration.
 To receive FEMA approval of an enhanced plan, a state must demonstrate that it has developed a comprehensive mitigation program and is capable of managing increased funding to achieve its mitigation goals.
-As of September 28, 2018, states with enhanced mitigation plans include:
+The states with enhanced mitigation plans include:

 - New Hampshire